Quest Passthrough

 Now, let’s see how we can set this up in the Wonderland Editor.
 First things first, we need to make sure our game canvas is transparent so that our virtual creations can dance over the real-world backdrop.
 This can be done by setting the background color in the editor.

-To bring our AR to life on the Quest 3, we had to add 'mesh-detection' to the list of WebXR features.
+to the list of WebXR features.
 At the moment of writing this option is not in the default list of features, but luckily they got us covered here: you can add it to the list yourself.
 Make sure to add it including the single quotes!

 You don’t need to modify the index.js file yourself to add the required features, this is taken care of by Wonderland Engine.

-✨ Crafting a Spatial Mesh Component
+β¨ Crafting a Spatial Mesh Component

-I have created a TypeScript component to demonstrate how to visualize the spatial mesh. – think of it as giving shape to invisible forces around us.
+I have created a TypeScript component to demonstrate how to visualize the spatial mesh. β think of it as giving shape to invisible forces around us.
 It’s rather long so I have placed the full component at the end of the post, but we’ll go over the inner workings.

 This script creates a mesh based on the room’s layout.
 A mesh that interacts with your virtual experiences. moving around in a space that mirrors your own!

-The update method is a critical part of the SpatialMesh component, as it drives the integration of the physical environment into the virtual space and makes sure it updates every frame.
+component, as it drives the integration of the physical environment into the virtual space and makes sure it updates every frame.
 Let’s delve deeper into how this method works:

 Checking XR Presence